Three Sample Examplepar(mfrow=c(1,3))for(i in1:3){ x <-runif(100) m <-mean(x)hist(x,breaks=seq(0,1,by=.1), #for comparabilitymain=NA, border=NA)abline(v=m, col=2, lwd=2)title(paste0('mean= ', round(m,2)), font.main=1)}

 Code

-Using either the bootstrap or jackknife distribution, we can calculate
+Using either the bootstrap or jackknife distribution for subsamples, or across multiple samples if we can get them, we can calculate

 Confidence Interval: range your statistic varies across different samples.

-Standard Error: variance of your statistic across different samples.
+Standard Error: variance of your statistic across different samples (square rooted).

 Code